Summary of Legislative Debate on the Repeal of “An Act concerning Judgments and Executions,” 13 December 18381

 “An Act concerning Judgments and Executions” provided for the sale at public auction of a defendant’s personal property to satisfy a court judgment.
-It allowed a defendant whose property was sold to redeem his property within 12 months of the sale by paying the purchase price plus 10% interest.
-Section 12 stipulated that if a defendant failed to redeem his property, any of his judgment creditors were authorized to redeem the property under the same conditions, within 15 months of the original sale.
+It allowed a defendant whose property was sold to redeem his property within twelve months of the sale by paying the purchase price plus ten percent interest.
+Section twelve stipulated that if a defendant failed to redeem his property, any of his judgment creditors were authorized to redeem the property under the same conditions, within fifteen months of the original sale.

 “An Act concerning Judgments and Executions,” 17 January 1825, Laws of Illinois (1825), 151-60; Illinois House Journal.
 1838.
 11th G. A., 1st sess., 63.